KhadijaMahanga/swahili-legendary-system/README.md

 # Swahili Legendary System

-An e-learning application for learning swahili language online built with MERN stack.
+An e-learning application for learning swahili language online built with MERN and GraphQL